Underrepresented California: A pilot preservation grant program to inspire inclusive designations

 Watts Happening Cultural Center.
 Photo by Stephen Schafer

-Link to Underrepresented site nomination form
+Link to Underrecognized site nomination form

 This program is generously supported by a gift from Stephen and Sherry Schafer, Liz's Antique Hardware